jamieroszel22/recipe_creator/README-DOCKER.md

 - If Ollama fails to download the model, you can manually pull it:
   ```
+  # First, find the container name
+  docker ps

+  # Then pull the model (replace CONTAINER_NAME with your actual container name)
-  docker exec -it recipe-creator-recipe-creator-1 ollama pull granite3.1-dense:8b
+  docker exec -it CONTAINER_NAME ollama pull granite3.1-dense:8b
   ```

 - If the application is slow, consider using a machine with more resources

+## Resource Requirements

+For optimal performance, your machine should have:
+- At least 4GB of RAM
+- 2+ CPU cores
+- 10GB of free disk space (for the Docker image and Ollama models)

+## Security Note

+This deployment is intended for personal or internal use.
+If you plan to expose this application to the internet, consider adding authentication and HTTPS.

 # Create a README.md file with project information
 cat > README.md << 'EOF'